Tpichardo/osticket-prereq/README.md

 <h2>Install HeidiSQL</h2>
 HeidiSQL provides us with a graphical user interface (GUI) for managing our MySQL database.
 It eliminates the need to write SQL commands in the command line by offering a visual way to create databases, manage tables, and run queries.
 This makes database management simpler and more accessible, especially for those who are not comfortable using the command line.

-1. Install <b>HeidiSQL</b> from From the “osTicket-Installation-Files” folder.
+1. Install <b>HeidiSQL</b> from From the “osTicket-Installation-Files” folder, and launch it.
 2. Click <b>New</b>.
 3. Create a new session:
    - Ensure that the <b>User</b> is <b>root</b>.